What’s doomscrolling and how to avoid it: Advice from a practicing psychiatrist

 And strangely enough, this anxiety typically motivates us to check for further threats more often.
 Set an alarm to interrupt this cycle and get your mind back to your present reality.

 Before you even swipe your device open, be conscious of your reasons for consulting a site or app.
 After a few minutes, check in with yourself.
 Have you found what you were looking for?

 Have you wandered off task and into a dark and unhappy twitter thread?

 Searching for things online is a lot like meditation.
 Your attention wanders, and that’s okay, the important thing is noticing when it does and bringing it back to the subject at hand.

 To become more aware of this in general, you may want to start a daily mindfulness practice.
 Mindfulness is widely recommended to help people centre their attention more successfully.

 6. Make a switch.

-If you find yourself doomscrolling throughout your day, think about another behaviour you might be able to replace it with.
+If you find yourself doomscrolling throughout your day, think about another behavior you might be able to replace it with.

-The easiest way to break a bad habit may be to replace it with a new behaviour you’d like to adopt.
+The easiest way to break a bad habit may be to replace it with a new behavior you’d like to adopt.